actum/gulp-dev-stack/README.md

   - #### package-lock.json

     [NPM](https://www.npmjs.com/) manifest.
-Automatically generated with change of `node_modules` or `package.json`.
+Automatically generated with change of `node_modules` or `package.json` if working with NPM.
 Holds information about which versions of each dependency were installed in order to get consistent installs across machines.

     [Further info](https://docs.npmjs.com/files/package-lock.json)